RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/19-PSA.md

 <sup>1</sup> «A Song of degrees.» Many a time have they afflicted me from my youth, may Israel now say:
 <sup>2</sup> Many a time have they afflicted me from my youth: yet they have not prevailed against me.
-<sup>3</sup> The plowers plowed upon my back: they made long their furrows .
+<sup>3</sup> The plowers plowed upon my back: they made long their furrows.
 <sup>4</sup> The LORD [is] righteous: he hath cut asunder the cords of the wicked.
 <sup>5</sup> Let them all be confounded and turned back that hate Zion.
 <sup>6</sup> Let them be as the grass [upon] the housetops, which withereth afore it groweth up: